 John Hopkins Medicine's 2019 Center Launch

-In late 2019, the brilliant minds at John Hopkins Medicine opened their Center for Psychedelic and Consciousness Research to examine the effects of LSD and psilocybin on patients with addiction, depression, anorexia, and other mental health disorders.
+In late 2019, the brilliant minds at John Hopkins Medicine opened their Center for Psychedelic and Consciousness Research to examine the effects of LSD and psilocybin on patients with addiction, depression, anorexia, and other mental health disorders after their cannabis test proved successful.
 They focus on how these compounds impact behavior, brain function, biological health markets, cognition, and mood.

 And they've been exploring and publishing groundbreaking studies on a wide range of potentially game-changing psychedelic research ever since.